 - Mina comforting the heartbroken Arthur after Lucy's death.

 - It's morbid as well, of course, but when Dr. Seward demands to know how Renfield knew he wanted to marry someone, Renfield laughs at the pointlessness of the question and tells Mina that all of the patients make sure to know everything that concerns the doctor they love and admire.

 - "She is God's true dead, and her soul is with him."

 - Renfield is horrified when he realizes that Dracula has been feeding off Mina.
 His desire to help protect her is so strong that when Dracula tries to enter the asylum again, Renfield actually attacks him and tries to physically restrain him.
 He does a damn good job of it too, only failing when Dracula uses hypnosis to weaken him.
-He ends up mortally wounded for his efforts, and keep in mind that Renfield had until now been a madman utterly obsessed with obtaining more life.
-Yet he willingly put himself in harm's way to protect an innocent who had shown him genuine kindness.
+He ends up mortally wounded for his efforts.
+Keep in mind that Renfield had until now been a madman utterly obsessed with obtaining more life, yet he willingly put himself in harm's way to protect an innocent who had shown him genuine kindness.
 Oh Renfield, you really earned that redemption.

 - Lucy's handling of her multiple suitors.
 She turns away everyone except Arthur, remains very kind to all of them, and they all are able to remain friends.
 In a letter to Mina, she wishes women were allowed more than one husband because she hated making them unhappy.